New ePermit Parking System

 H65 is valid in the unmarked spaces in Lot 65 at Sierra Madre.

-Main Campus parking is allowed:
+Main Campus parking is allowed in designated lots:

 - From 5:00pm to 7:30am, Monday-Friday